ilearnio/module-alias/README.md

 ## How it works?

+In order to register an alias it modifies the internal `Module._resolveFilename` method so that when you use `require` or `import` it first checks whether the given string starts with one of the registered aliases, if so, it replaces the alias in the string with the target path of the alias.

 In order to register a custom modules path (`addPath`) it modifies the internal `Module._nodeModulePaths` method so that the given directory then acts like it's the `node_modules` directory.

-In order to register an alias it modifies the internal `Module._resolveFilename` method so that when you fire `require` or `import` it first checks whether the given string starts with one of the registered aliases, if so, it then replaces the alias in the string with the target path of the alias

 [npm-image]: https://img.shields.io/npm/v/module-alias.svg
 [npm-url]: https://npmjs.org/package/module-alias